1. I’m retiring soon. How do I join a retiree group Medicare plan?

 18. What national retail pharmacies can I use?

 All major national retail and grocery pharmacy chains participate in the BCBSTX pharmacy network.
-Please search for pharmacies by ZIP code at the Pharmacy Finder or call customer service with specific questions.
+Search for pharmacies by ZIP code using the Pharmacy Finder or call customer service with specific questions.

 19. Are there any pharmacies where BCBSTX has a discount?

 Yes, all participating pharmacies offer members the BCBSTX contracted rates.
 You can minimize your coinsurance by shopping for the best price at any of our participating pharmacies.
 Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Prime or Express Scripts® Pharmacy.

 Visit AllianceRx Walgreens Prime or Express Scripts® Pharmacy to learn more.

 Prime Therapeutics LLC has an ownership interest in AllianceRx Walgreens Prime, a central specialty pharmacy and home delivery pharmacy, is contracted to provide mail pharmacy services to members of Blue Cross and Blue Shield of Texas.
 Prime Therapeutics LLC, provides pharmacy benefit management services for Blue Cross and Blue Shield of Texas and is owned by 18 Blue Cross and Blue Shield Plans, subsidiaries or affiliates of those plans.